 I feel like I’ve been juggling a million things in the last couple of weeks, and this week in particular is kind of the tipping point of crazy town.
 So I’ve been calling on friends (and Jeff) a lot recently to help me with a few things.
 And I really want to do a little something nice for them to say thanks for being so great.
 Naturally, I thought donuts!
 Everybody loves donuts, right?

-So now that you have the lowdown on Makr, here’s how you can make the color blocked donuts that go inside those thank you boxes…
+Here’s how you can make the color blocked donuts that go inside those thank you boxes…

 -Pink Bakery Boxes (I asked my local bakery for a few and it cost me $1.50 for 3)